nknorg/nkn-sdk-js/README.md

   of the data.
 The same public key is used for both routing and encryption, eliminating the possibility of man in the middle attack.

-* Decent performance: Multiclient can get ~100ms end to end latency and 10+mbps end to end session throughput between international devices.
+* Decent performance: By aggregating multiple overlay paths concurrently, multiclient can get ~100ms end to end latency and 10+mbps end to end session throughput between international devices.

-* Everything is free and open source.
+* Everything is free, open source and decentralized.
 (If you are curious, node relay traffic for clients for free to earn mining rewards in NKN blockchain.)

 Documentation:
 [https://docs.nkn.org/nkn-sdk-js](https://docs.nkn.org/nkn-sdk-js).